We call the two groups “purists” and “progressives”.

 Purists believe influence is based on motives, trust and experience.
 Journalists apparently have them: bloggers apparently don’t.
 These assumptions, particularly in B2B, need tested.

 Journalists are professional.
 Their career depends on exhaustive research methods and quality writing.
 Bloggers are amateur.
+Supporting a bunch of cleaners from Felixstowe rather than focusing on more elevated affairs of state.
 But the career still counts.
 You don’t build a reputation among future employers, partners and customers by spouting dross.

 A new survey suggests consumers have limited trust in blogger reviews.
 The same survey, however, scores the views of known experts and personal contacts highly.
 In B2B circles many bloggers are highly networked experts.
 That’s pretty trustworthy I’d say.